 Skip to content

-Yesterday, Lazare Ponticelli, France’s last living veteran of World War I, passed away at the age of 110.
-“Today, I express the nation’s deep emotion and infinite sadness,” mourned French President Nicolas Sarkozy before going to find the nation’s solace ‘tween the legs of the First Lady.
+Yesterday, Lazare Ponticelli, France’s last living veteran of World War I, died at the age of 110.
+“Today, I express the nation’s deep emotion and infinite sadness,” said French President Nicolas Sarkozy.

-I know, that was totally tasteless.
-It’s my grief, blinding me to all that is proper.
-You see, I am sort of related to Lazare.
+I learned, somewhat unexpectedly, that I am loosely related to Lazare.
 He was my husband’s mother’s father’s cousin.
-Looking at the pictures included with Lazare’s obituary, I can see a resolute resemblance to my husband, especially around the hairline.
+Looking at the photographs accompanying his obituary, I thought I could see a faint resemblance, especially around the hairline.

-So, my grandfather-in-law and Lazare were born together in Italy.
+Lazare and my grandfather-in-law were born in Italy.
 Their fathers were brothers who emigrated to France with their families.
-At age 16, Lazare lied about his age to join the French Foreign Legion and defend his country against the invading Germans.
-After the war, Lazare and his brothers started a successful piping company in Paris.
-Like many very, very old men, Lazare’s longevity gave him a unique perspective as well as a fondness for being blunt, saying recently “War is completely stupid” (here for NY Times obituary, which startled me when I read the newspaper on the train this morning).
+At 16, Lazare lied about his age to join the French Foreign Legion and fight against the Germans.
+After the war, he and his brothers started a successful piping company in Paris.
+Like many men who live to such an age, he developed both a long view of the world and a certain bluntness.
+Not long ago, he said simply, “War is completely stupid.”

 Posted in In the News.